'It's no one's fault': Omicron-linked wedding venue calls for support for families involved

 The manager who hosted an Omicron-linked wedding last weekend is pleading for people to support the families involved.

-It was revealed today that a family of nine people with the Omicron variant attended a wedding in Auckland on January 15, alongside a funeral and visits to the Sky Tower and an amusement park before leaving for Motueka.
+It was revealed today that a family of nine people with the Omicron variant attended a wedding in Auckland on January 15, a funeral and visits to the Sky Tower and an amusement park before leaving for Motueka.

-As a result, Prime Minister Jacinda Ardern moved New Zealand into the Red traffic light setting as of midnight - due to the risk of undetected transmission.
+As a result, Prime Minister Jacinda Ardern moved New Zealand into the red traffic light setting as of midnight - due to the risk of undetected transmission.

-Two people outside the family have since tested positive - an Air New Zealand staffer who was on a flight with the family, and a South Auckland rest home worker who is connected to the family.
+Two people outside the family have since tested positive - an Air New Zealand staffer who was on a flight with the family, and a South Auckland rest-home worker who is connected to the family.

-The wedding was hosted at the Totara Events Centre in New Lynn on the Saturday afternoon.
+The wedding was hosted at the Totara Event Centre in New Lynn on the Saturday afternoon.

 The manager of the venue, who wished to remain anonymous, told the NZ Herald she was the only person outside the wedding guests to attend the event.